timoxley/npm3/Readme.md

 # npm-next

-Simply wraps the latest, possible unstable version of npm under a new command-line name for easier testing.

-Will update weekly with prerelease version of npm.
-Will always bump major.
+Wraps the latest unstable version of npm with different name so you can globally install it and test the unstable version alongside a globally installed and stable `npm`.

 ## Installation